 A metaphor is a symbol for something, often an abstract concept.
 Metaphors combine analogy and word pictures to tell a story which helps us recall things and understand complex issues.

-Spiritual stories are metaphors, not fact.
+Spiritual stories are metaphors, not facts.
 The metaphor helps people understand unseen powers like gravity.
-It is often used in religion to refer to things which do not have a reference in the physical world.
+It is often used in religion to refer to things that do not have a reference in the physical world.
 For example, God is a metaphor for the transcendent.

 Misrepresenting metaphors for facts is one of the main tactics of religions.
 They use metaphors as facts to keep you plugged into their storyline.
 So, learning to see them as metaphors is a significant step towards being free.

 A simile is a subtle word analogy.
 It infers indirectly that something is similar.
 The most common use is with the words “as” and “like.”
 However, it can use any connecting term.
 For instance, “He’s acting like Mr. know it all.”
 Here we have an ad hominem attack as a simile.